StepheeGee/ten-thousand/README.md

 - Included setup instructions, dependencies, installation guide, and usage instructions.
 - Added a section for playing the game and common issues and troubleshooting.
 - Included a section for running tests.
+- Methods:
+         1. dice_roll (static)
+         - [x] 1.
+Input of an int between 1-6 (number of dice)
+         - [x] 2.
+Output is tuple with random values between 1-6 (value of dice)
+         2. calculate_score (static)
+            - [x] 1.
+Input is a tuple of integers that represent a dice roll
+            - [x] 2.
+Output is an integer representing the roll's score according to the rules